inthemiddleofthenight/KeyboardHookManager/README.md

 ### Development

-Run at once in ypur desktop app.
+Run at once in your desktop app.
 Also needs select app module for bind event: in
 SetWindowsHookEx: set on Init(Module module) or no set and use default: Assembly.GetEntryAssembly().ManifestModule.Assembly.GetModules().FirstOrDefault()

 Keyboard Events